rijff24/receiptAI/README.md

 - **Export Options**: Save processed data in JSON or CSV formats
 - **Progress Tracking**: Visual progress tracking for batch operations

+## Hosted Application

+You can try ScannerAI instantly at [receiptai.streamlit.app](https://receiptai.streamlit.app/).
+The hosted build runs the exact same Streamlit interface that lives in this repository:

+- You still bring your own API keys (OpenAI, Gemini, Google).
+Paste them into **Application Settings** just like the desktop version.
+- Secrets are encrypted and stored locally on the Streamlit Cloud workspace—nothing is written back to GitHub.
+- The hosted instance is perfect for demos or quick reviews, while self-hosted installs remain available for offline or air‑gapped workflows.

 ## User Interface
 ![ScannerAI User Interface](interface_streamlit.png)